 Does workers’ compensation insurance cover injuries from car accidents?

-- If you regularly provide transportation to and from the workplace in company-operated vehicles — like buses, trucks or vanpools — injuries to employee passengers would be covered by workers' compensation.
+- If you regularly provide transportation to and from the workplace in company-operated vehicles — such as buses, trucks or vanpools — injuries to employee passengers would be covered by workers’ compensation

-Even if you're unsure whether an automobile accident is covered by workers' compensation, it's best to report it to your workers' comp insurer.
+Even if you’re unsure whether an automobile accident is covered by workers’ compensation, it’s always best to immediately report it to your work comp insurer.

-If an employee is injured in a car accident, who pays medical bills?
-The auto insurance company or workers' comp carrier?
+If an employee is injured in a car crash, who pays medical bills?
+The auto insurance company or workers’ comp carrier?